drewolson/uofc-graphql/presentation/presentation.md

 Client-driven responses allow our orchestration layer to be far more efficient.
 We do only the work required to return the **exact fields** our client requests.

+. . .

+This is especially important if each of our fields is resolved by calling another service.

+## GraphQL

+GraphQL also gives us **partial responses** for free.

+. . .

+This means that if we fail to resolve one of our fields but succeed in resolving a second, we will send the client the data we were able to resolve and an error representing the failure.

+. . .

+A single resolution failure **does not** fail the whole request.

 # AWS + API Orchestration

 ## "Cloud" Orchestration